fbpx

 After the falls, you can stop at the Sierra Palms Recreation area (bathrooms, restaurant with food options).

-Lastly, you’ll see Bano Grande (large pool, stone bridge) which was an old swimming pool area that you can view, but no longer enjoy for swimming.
+Lastly, you’ll see Bano Grande (large pool, stone bridge), which was an old swimming pool area that you can view but no longer enjoy for swimming.

 This is the last stop as of January 2023 due to hurricane damage to the park that they continue to work on.
 You’ll head back the way you arrived.

-Image of El Yunque National Park in Puerto Rico
+Puerto Rico With Kids: Image of El Yunque National Park in Puerto Rico

 Check the El Yunque National Park page for more detailed information about your visit.
 If you try any kid-friendly activities in Puerto Rico, this one should be high on your list.